HelloLingC/hexo-auto-backup/readme.md

 `npm install hexo-auto-backup`

+Download rclone.exe at https://rclone.org/downloads/

 Append the plugin config to your global _config.yml:

 ```
 autobackup:
     enable: true
+    # The path of a folder where rclone.exe is
+    rclonepath: C:\Users\lingc
     # Each time the hexo-auto-backup runs, it will remove backups that exceed the predefined time limit.
 The unit is day.
     expire: 30
     type: